rafalp/Misago/dev-docs/plugins/hooks/validate-post-hook.md

     ...
 ```

-Standard Misago function for validating the contents of a post.
+Misago function for validating the contents of a post.
 Raises `ValidationError` if the post contents are invalid.

 ### Arguments